groupdocs-editor/GroupDocs.Editor-Docs/java/developer-guide/edit-excel/_index.md

 hideChildren: False
 structuredData:
     showOrganization: True
+    application:
+        name: How to edit Excel workbook in the GroupDocs.Editor
+        description: How to edit Excel workbook using the GroupDocs.Editor in Java language
+        productCode: editor
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to edit content of the Excel workbook in the GroupDocs.Editor in Java
+        description: Learn how to edit content of the worksheets from the Excel workbook using the GroupDocs.Editor in Java step by step
+        steps:
+        - name: Load desired Excel workbook to the Editor class
+          text: Create an instance of the Editor class using the most suitable constructor overload, by passing the desired  Excel workbook into it.
+        - name: Prepare a SpreadsheetEditOptions class
+          text: Create an instance of the SpreadsheetEditOptions class and adjust its properties to meet your needs if necessary.
+        - name: Select desired worksheet (tab) for editing
+          text: Using the SpreadsheetEditOptions you should select the desired worksheet (tab), that should be edited, using the "setWorksheetIndex()" method.
+        - name: Call Editor.edit and send the obtained EditableDocument to the WYSIWYG-editor
+          text: Invoke a Editor.Edit method with specifying a previously prepared SpreadsheetEditOptions and obtain an instance of the EditableDocument class, which is ready for editing.
+Then generate HTML-markup and extract resources from this instance using corresponding instance methods, and pass all these data to the HTML-based WYSIWYG-editor.
+        - name: Edit the document in WYSIWYG-editor and send the edited content back to the server-side
+          text: Make all necessary edits in the content of the worksheet in the HTML-based WYSIWYG-editor, which is running on a client-side (in a web-browser) and then submit the edited content and resources back to the server-side, where the GroupDocs.Editor is running.
+        - name: Create an instance of EditableDocument
+          text: Create an instance of the EditableDocument by passing the edited worksheet content into the most suitable static methods of the class
+        - name: Prepare a SpreadsheetSaveOptions class
+          text: Create an instance of the SpreadsheetSaveOptions class and adjust its properties to meet your needs if necessary.
+You need to choose the format of the output workbook — this is the only mandatory parameter, that must be specified in the constructor.
+Also using the "setWorksheetNumber()" and "setInsertAsNewWorksheet()" methods you can choose how to insert the edited worksheet into the output workbook — replace the original worksheet with the edited one, or inject a new edited worksheet to keep it along with old original simultaneously.
+        - name: Save edited Excel workbook with Editor.save method
+          text: Pass an instance of EditableDocument with content of the edited Excel workbook, instance of the SpreadsheetSaveOptions, and a destination byte stream or file path to the Editor.Save method for saving the workbook.
 ---
 > This demonstration shows and explains all necessary moments and options regarding processing the Spreadsheet documents.